vmzakharov/dataframe-ec/README.md

     .resolveLookup();
 ```

-Note that if using this approach, once the all the lookup parameters are specified you need to call the `resolveLookup()` method to actually execute the lookup.
+Note that if using this approach, once all the lookup parameters are specified you will need to call the `resolveLookup()` method to actually execute the lookup.

-#### Pivot
+### Pivot

 Say we have a data frame of individual donut sales like this: